JameelNabbo/Jboss4.2XPOC/README.md

 1. Description

-By requesting the Status param and sitting its value to true, Jobss will print a sensitive information such as Memory used/Total Memory / Client IP address.
+By requesting the Status param and setting its value to true, Jobss will print a sensitive information such as Memory used/Total Memory / Client IP address.
 Example:   http://127.0.01/status?full=true